English name: Flat-tailed House Gecko

 Thai name: Ching-chok Hang Ban

 Description: To 14 cm long.
-Snout to base of tail is up to 6.9 cm.
-An average-to-robust gecko of average length.
-A noticeable fringe of skin runs along the side of the body.
 Body coloration is variable, but is most often light grey with dark grey or brown markings.
-They appear much paler and relatively patternless at night.
-Both dark and light lines pass through the eye in marked individuals.
+They appear much paler and patternless at night.
+Dark and light lines pass through the eye in marked individuals.
+A fringe of skin runs along the side of the body.
 The tail is very broad and flat, leading to the common name.
-Tail can be banded, especially in juveniles, and sometimes has a faint rusty fringe.
-Toes have the characteristic lamellae of house geckos on the underside.
+Toes have the characteristic lamellae of house geckos.
 Underbelly is usually yellowish.

-Danger to humans: Poses no danger to humans at all.
+Danger to humans: Poses no danger to humans.

 Conservation status and threats: Is common and widespread.
 No known conservation threats.